NorbertasL/PracticeMakesHabit/README.md

     * [Plugin for IntelliJ](https://projectlombok.org/setup/intellij)
     * [Configure annotation processors](https://www.jetbrains.com/help/idea/annotation-processors-support.html)
     * [Features](https://projectlombok.org/features/all)
-### GUI Design
+### gui Design
-For the GUI I will be using JavaFX and IntelliJ Scene Builder.
+For the gui I will be using JavaFX and IntelliJ Scene Builder.
 If you want to learn how to set it up [Click Here](https://www.jetbrains.com/help/idea/javafx.html#vm-options)